Published:

 Automated reconciliation

 Manual data entry is the enemy of accuracy.
 Banking automation tools now allow transactions to be auto-categorized based on merchant rules.
-If you pay a cleaner via a specific platform, the system recognizes it and tags it to "Cleaning and Maintenance" for the correct property automatically.
+If you pay a cleaner via a specific platform, the system recognizes it and automatically tags it as "Cleaning and Maintenance" for the correct property.
 This allows for continuous bookkeeping for Airbnb that is always audit-ready.

 Seamless tax preparation